 - Select File > Add Folder to Workspace... from Visual Studio Code's menu bar.

 - In the window that appears, navigate to the folder you want to add and select Add.

 The folder will then be added to your Visual Studio Code workspace.

-How do I open a CODE-WORKSPACE file?
+How to open a CODE-WORKSPACE file

 You can use a CODE-WORKSPACE file to open a multi-root workspace in Microsoft Visual Studio Code (cross-platform).
 To do so: